PASTA-ELN/pasta-eln/docs/source/modref.rst

 -----------------------

-This module reference extends the manual with an overview of the available functionality built into datalad gooey.
+This module reference extends the manual with an overview of the available functionality built into PASTA-ELN.
 Please note that apart from the main command, the commands this module provides are internal helpers used within DataLad Gooey for fast annotations and file tree overviews.
-Unlike the DataLad core package or its extensions, the commands provided by DataLad Gooey are thus not intended to be used directly.

-.. currentmodule:: datalad.api
+.. currentmodule:: pasta_eln
 .. autosummary::
    :toctree: generated